henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 Sometimes, Guard gets the idea that you probably want to run all the tests, when you really don't.

+It happens that you accidentally forget you have a Guard running and start a second one, causing conflicts in tests that hit the database.

 Also, sometimes Guard's file detection gets choked up for whatever reason and won't run tests immediately when you save a file, or at all.

 All this is, of course, more of an annoyance if you have a slow test suite.
 But it gets pretty frustrating with sub-second tests as well, as you recalibrate your impatience.